-- 1. A unit member shall be granted an unpaid family and medical leave for the birth of the unit members child; the adoption of a child by the unit member; or the serious health condition of the unit member or the unit member's spouse, son, daughter, or parent up to twelve (12) weeks within a 12-month period of time with benefits upon written request, certification by attending physician, and appropriate approvals. - Upon returning from Family and Medical Leave, a unit member has the right to return to the same or equivalent position.
-If the position has been abolished, the unit member will have the right to return to an equivalent position. - 3.
-Upon return from Family and Medical Leave, a unit member shall retain all seniority and pension rights.

-B. Extended Child-Rearing Leave

-- 1. Extension of said leave beyond twelve (12) weeks for the purpose of child-rearing shall be granted to a maximum of nine (9) additional months; and shall be without pay or benefits. - 2.
-Unused sick leave may not be used, but shall be carried over until the unit member returns. - 3.
-Upon return from child-rearing leave, a unit member shall retain all seniority and pension rights that accrued up to the leave, but these rights shall not accrue during the period of the leave. - 4.
-Unit members shall have the right to continue applicable fringe benefits in accordance with COBRA during child-rearing leave by remitting premiums to the College. - 5.
-Every unit member shall have the right to return to the same position they held before going on child-rearing leave.
-If the position has been abolished, the unit member shall have the right to return to an equivalent position.
+- A. Family and Medical Leave - 1.
+Family and Medical Leave shall be administered in accordance with the Family and Medical Leave Act (FMLA) and its accompanying regulations. - 2.
+A bargaining unit member shall be granted an unpaid family and medical leave for the birth of the bargaining unit member's child; the adoption of a child by the bargaining unit member; or the serious health condition of the bargaining unit member, or the bargaining unit member's spouse, son, daughter, or parent, or any other qualifying reasons under FMLA up to twelve (12) weeks within a 12-month period of time with benefits upon written request, certification by attending physician, and appropriate approvals. - 3.
+Upon returning from Family and Medical Leave, bargaining unit member has the right to return to the same or equivalent position.
+If the position has been abolished, the bargaining unit member will have the right to return to an equivalent position in accordance with FMLA. - 4.
+Upon return from Family and Medical Leave the bargaining unit member shall retain all seniority and pension rights. - 5.
+The College will use the rolling 12-month period looking backward to determine eligibility for Family and Medical Leave. - 6.
+The College will consider any qualifying leave as Family and Medical Leave.
+Such qualifying leave may be in the form of workers' compensation leave, non-work-related disability leave or simple sick leave.
+The college will notify bargaining unit members within five (5) work days of commencement of the qualifying leave if such leave is designated as Family and Medical Leave.
+Paid sick leave will be used during any period of FMLA leave resulting from the serious health condition of an employee. - B. Extended Child-Rearing Leave - 1.
+Extension of said leave beyond twelve (12) weeks for the purpose of child-rearing shall be granted, to a maximum of nine (9) additional months; and shall be without pay or benefit. - 2.
+Unused sick leave may not be used, but shall be carried over until the bargaining unit member returns. - 3.
+Upon return from child-rearing leave, a bargaining unit member shall retain all seniority and pension rights that accrued up to the time of the leave, but these rights shall not accrue during the period of the leave. - 4.
+Bargaining unit members shall have the right to continue applicable fringe benefits in accordance with COBRA during child-rearing leave by remitting premiums to the College. - 5.
+Every bargaining unit member shall have the right to return to the same position they held before going on child-rearing leave.
+If the position has been abolished, the bargaining unit member shall have the right to return to an equivalent position.

-C. Personal Leave
+C. Personal

-Each unit member shall be entitled to two (2) personal days per year for personal reasons, which may accumulate up to a maximum of five (5) days.
+Each bargaining unit member shall be entitled to two (2) personal days per year for personal reasons, which may accumulate without limitation.
 Requests for such leave must be submitted twenty-four (24) hours in advance, except in the case of an emergency.
 Such leave may be taken one (1) day at a time if desired.
-Unused personal leave days remaining in excess of the maximum of five (5) at the end of any academic year shall be added to the employee's unused accumulated sick leave total in the following academic year.